jenkinsci/azure-ad-plugin/README.md

 1. Click `Authentication`, under 'Implicit grant and hybrid flows', enable `ID tokens`.

-1. (optional) To enable AzureAD group support: Click `Manifest` and modify the `"groupMembershipClaims": null` value to `"groupMembershipClaims": "SecurityGroup"`, then 'Save' it.
+1. (optional) To enable Entra ID group support: Click `Manifest` and modify the `"groupMembershipClaims": null` value to `"groupMembershipClaims": "SecurityGroup"`, then 'Save' it.

-### Setup Azure AD permissions (optional, but recommended)
+### Setup Entra ID permissions (optional, but recommended)

-In order for Jenkins to be able to lookup data from Azure AD it needs some Graph API permissions.
+In order for Jenkins to be able to lookup data from Entra ID it needs some Graph API permissions.

 This is used for: